jfasch/jfasch-home/blog/2020/03/ms-teams-on-linux.rst

 * It does not work with Firefox 74.0 (shipped with Fedora 31, as of 2020-03-22).
 The error message says something like "DOM storage not enabled".
-Which is not true because it is enabled; this is where I gave up.
+I checked, DOM storage *is* enabled; this is where I gave up.
 * It works in Chromium "Version 80.0.3987.132 (Developer Build) Fedora Project (64-bit)" (as it says) (shipped with Fedora 31, as of 2020-03-22)